Difference Between Song and Hymn

 In addition, the structure of a hymn has been adapted from classical music, which is its strength.
 The melodies and lyrics of the hymn are interchangeable.

-They take into account the mind, sense, and emotion of each worshipper to spread enlightenment and optimism.
+They take into account the mind, sense, and emotions of each worshipper to spread enlightenment and optimism.

-Hymns have been in existence for over hundreds of years.
-They still continue to be an important part of church gathering.
+Hymns have been in existence for hundreds of years.
+They still continue to be an important part of church gatherings.
 The worshippers congregate to worship God as they sing the hymns.

 hymn